quantum9Innovation/axiom/content/posts/pythagorean.md

 </p>

 What we're going to do now is not directly related to our problem of finding all possible Pythagorean triples, so feel free to skip over to the next section.
-However, the process which we're about to explore is so important that it is in many ways impossible to skip now that we've covered the rational parameterization of the unit circle.
+However, the process which we're about to explore is so important that it is in many ways impossible to skip now that we've covered the rational parametrization of the unit circle.

 Earlier it was hinted at that of the four rational points that we could have chosen as $ \mathcal{O} $, there was a reason why $ (-1, 0) $ was chosen in particular.
 That reason, as we can see now, is that $ t $ becomes the slope of the line $ \ell $, which makes the math we're about to do much simpler.
-We're going to explore the answer to a very obvious next question which is: how do we relate the rational parameterization of the circle to its traditional parameterization as $ (\cos \theta, \sin \theta) $?
+We're going to explore the answer to a very obvious next question which is: how do we relate the rational parametrization of the circle to its traditional parametrization as $ (\cos \theta, \sin \theta) $?
 More specifically, we're going to ask the question:

-> Given a point in the form $ (\cos \theta, \sin \theta) $ for some angle $ \theta $, what is the corresponding value of $ t $ that will generate that point in our rational parameterization?
+> Given a point in the form $ (\cos \theta, \sin \theta) $ for some angle $ \theta $, what is the corresponding value of $ t $ that will generate that point in our rational parametrization?

 In fact, we're going to forget about the condition $ t \in \mathbb{Q} $ that we imposed to ensure our parametrization produced *only* rational points and instead extend the domain of $ t $ to $ t \in \R $.
 To take a more geometric perspective, we are trying to find the value $ t $ shown in the diagram below: